Web-Profile/ua-client/README.md

 ***Promise*** - *Object*: fulfilled when the UA Service successfully returns the Web Profile linked to the provided Web Profile ID

 ### webprofile.addDevice(***PROFILE_ID***, ***PAYLOAD***);

+Add a new, trusted device to the user's Web Profile.

+#### Parameters
 ***PROFILE_ID*** - *String*: the Web Profile id the user wants to connect a device to.
 ***PAYLOAD*** - *Object*: required fields that allow a device to be added to the user's Web Profile.
 - **key** - *String*: the public key of the new device to add to the Connections object.